Quickstart

 1. Create a new account at https://account.budibase.app/register (onboarding takes a few seconds).

-3. Step through the first app wizard, selecting the Budibase Sample data.
+3. Step through the first Workspace wizard, selecting the Budibase Sample data.

 Data

-Most of the columns, for example First Name, Last Name and Email, are Text data types, which is the most common.
+Most of the columns in our sample data, for exampl,e First Name, Last Name and Email, are Text data types, which is the most common.

 Other types include Number, Date/Time, and more!